Laura Busson: One Night With Laura

 Potential partners were asked to fill in a form on BBC Radio 1's website and, because of the success, in the last week of March 2006 a tour known as 'One Night with Laura' took place in Southampton, Cardiff, Nottingham, Newcastle and Glasgow.
-The contestants had to impress Laura, and a panel of judges, enough for those to decide that they were right for her.
+The contestants had to impress Laura, and a panel of judges, enough for it to be decided that they were right for her.
 This included many strange occurrences such as a contestant lying on a bed of nails and asking Sayers to stand on his back.

-On the judging panel was Scott, Laura, her father Stephen and Mark "Chappers" Chapman.
+On the judging panel were herself, Scott Mills, her father Stephen and Mark "Chappers" Chapman.
 On the last two nights Chapman, who had other commitments, was replaced by Laura's sister, Mary Sayers, and Jo Whiley.
 The auditionees came and went and were whittled down to just four partners from each of the auditions in Southampton, Cardiff, Nottingham and Newcastle (nobody qualified from Glasgow).
 These were Ben, James, Gareth and Shep.
 James was the first person to be voted out by the public.

 Each of the final three were paraded on Radio 1 over a week of breakfast shows, participating in tasks and taking part in interviews to try to win over their all important votes.
-The final took place on 2006-04-07 and saw Gareth from Chard win the public vote.
+The final took place on 7 April 2006 and saw Gareth from Chard win the public vote.

-Even though he won the overall competition, after he and Laura spent a weekend in Paris together, it was clear Sayers believed him more of a friend than a boyfriend.
-She later began dating one of the original contestants (whom she eventually married), James Busson from Chichester.
-She'd earlier voiced her disappointment that James did not make it to the final.
+She dated one of the original contestants (whom she later married) James Busson from Chichester.
+She had earlier voiced her disappointment that James did not make it to the final.